Signing of the Treaty of Alliance between France and America

 A Franco-American Alliance

 The talks between the American and French negotiators moved quickly.
 On February 6, 1778, Deane, Franklin, and Lee signed two treaties with France.
-The Treaty of Amity and Commerce was signed first.
-It recognized the United States as an independent nation.
-It also sought to promote trade between France and the United States by stipulating that neither country would provide better commercial opportunities to any third country and by assuring that each country’s ships would have access to the other’s ports.
+The Treaty of Amity and Commerce recognized the United States as an independent nation.
+The agreement also sought to promote trade between France and the United States by stipulating that neither country would provide better commercial opportunities to any third country and by assuring that each country’s ships would have access to the other’s ports.

 The Treaty of Alliance established a military alliance between France and the United States.
-The two countries pledged to make “common cause and aid each other” in the event that Great Britain expanded its war on the thirteen colonies to France.
+It obligated the two countries to make “common cause and aid each other” in the event that Great Britain expanded its war on the thirteen colonies to France.
 The treaty also stipulated that neither country would make peace with Great Britain “until the Independence of the United States shall have been formally or tacitly assured by the Treaty or Treaties that shall terminate the War.”

 France informed Britain on March 13, 1778, that it had recognized the United States as an independent country.
 Four days later, Britain declared war on France.
 Actual hostilities between the two countries began three months later when a British naval squadron fired on two French ships.
-The texts of the two treaties reached the Continental Congress, which was operating in York, Pennsylvania, on May 2, 1778.
+The texts of the two treaties reached the Continental Congress on May 2, 1778.
 The Continental Congress ratified the treaties two days later.

 Treaty of Alliance with France (1778)